inuex35/ind-bermuda-opensfm/README.md

 [Privacy Policy]: https://opensource.facebook.com/legal/privacy (Facebook Open Source - Privacy Policy)

 ## For 360 gaussian splatting
-In sample folder, config.yaml and
+In sample folder, there are config.yaml and camera_models_overrides.json.
 The difference from the original repository is this repository can use GPU acceralated feature and matching(feature: SUPERPOINT, DISK, ALIKED, matcher: LIGHTGLUE)

-Sample file  for 360 degree camera can be found here.
+Sample data for 360 degree camera can be found here.

-[360 camera sample][]
+[360 camera data][]

-Look at sample dir for the detailed config.
 Start reconstruction with this command.

 ```bash